vEnhance/1802/src/vecfield.typ

 == [TEXT] Stay determined

-This is probably super overwhelming right now, and @fig-int-chart-stokes might be frightening to look at because there's so much information in it.
+This is probably super overwhelming right now, and @poster-stokes might be frightening to look at because there's so much information in it.
-Don't worry, we'll take @fig-int-chart-stokes apart one piece at a time over the rest of the semester.
+Don't worry, we'll take @poster-stokes apart one piece at a time over the rest of the semester.

 - In @ch-gcd, I'll tell you how to compute each of grad, curl, div.